NectarProtocol/python-nectar-module/README.md

 # PYTHON NECTAR MODULE

-This is a Python API module designed to run queries on Nectar.
+This is a Python API module designed to run queries on Nectar, add bucket information, and set policies.

 ## Install